 Excess sweat can be incredibly uncomfortable in its own right, but perhaps a bigger concern when exercising in the heat is making sure you don’t overheat.
 This is especially true during pregnancy.
 Your body temperature is naturally elevated due to an increase in your blood supply, so it’s important to make sure you don’t get too hot when working out.
 If you do feel dizzy, lightheaded, or even slightly overheated, make sure to slow it down, steady your breathing and find somewhere with good air flow to cool down.

-Now we hope you’ve had the chance to enjoy the gorgeous summer weather and get a workout in while you’re at it.
-But if you’re deterred by the thought of dealing with excess sweat, experiencing with chafing in places that have never chafed before, and struggling to find more air to breathe in – don’t worry, we’ve got some tips to help you avoid a sticky workout.
+Now we hope you get the chance to get outside for exercise (when the weather permits!), but if you’re deterred by the thought of dealing with excess sweat without the niceties of the air conditioning that the gym offers – don’t worry, we’ve got some tips to help you avoid a sticky workout while outside.

 Top Tips for Working Out in the Heat